sergiu123456789/Generative-AI/CrewAI.md

 ## Conclusion

 Using **CrewAI**, we created an intelligent, modular pipeline for predicting unit sales.
 Each agent handles a specific task—from preprocessing to reporting—enabling faster insights, more accurate predictions, and better collaboration with data scientists.

-The integrated **workflow diagram**, **Gantt chart**, and **sample plots** provide a clear, interactive, and project-ready documentation style suitable for notebooks, GitHub Markdown, or presentations.